nik-yo/Resume/recent_top5.md

 ## Work Experience

 **Director of Cloud and DevOps (Cloud Ops Engineer)**\
-CloudSaver, Inc (January 2022 – Present)
+CloudSaver, Inc. (January 2022 – Present)
 -	Saved $15,000/week by moving CUR ingestion from EKS Fargate to EKS Nodegroup in public subnet.
--	Bypassed API Gateway 10 MB limit using CloudFront with custom OAuth 2.0 authorizer written in Python (with pyJwt) running on Lambda@Edge.
+-	Bypassed API Gateway 10 MB limit using CloudFront with Python (with pyJwt) custom authorizer running on Lambda@Edge.
 -	Created dynamic Kubernetes workers deployment per Kafka topic using Helm, jq, and yq so workers can be scaled independently.
--	Scheduled pipeline that automatically runs C# script (csx) to pull Azure resource metadata, commit, push, and create Pull Request.
+-	Scheduled pipeline that automatically runs C# script (csx), commit, push, and create Pull Request.
 -	Developed a web page on CloudSaver app to enable self-configure SSO using React and ASP.NET Web API backend.

 **Software Engineer**\
-CloudSaver, Inc (May 2021 – December 2021)
+CloudSaver, Inc. (May 2021 – December 2021)
 -	Updated from built-in authentication to OpenID and OAuth 2.0 using Auth0.
--	Implemented Apache Spark using EMR to reduce invoice/CUR data for web app consumption.
+-	Wrote C# Apache Spark application running on EMR to reduce Cost and Usage (CUR) data.
 -	Launched Apache Phoenix and Apache HBase on EMR to serve invoice data to web application.
 -	Containerized and ran batch applications on ECS Fargate to improve scalability and reduce cost.
 -	Wrote EC2 rightsizing scripts requested by client in Bash and PowerShell.

 **Consultant**\
-CloudSaver Inc. (August 2019 – May 2021)
+CloudSaver, Inc. (August 2019 – May 2021)
 - Implemented EBS Safety Net feature using Amazon CloudWatch alarms and Amazon SNS.
 -	Automated benchmarking of EC2 using Aida 64 and Geekbench with custom AMI.
 -	Implemented Elasticsearch to store and improve query speed of AWS CUR/Invoice data.
 -	Automated moving of data to smaller AWS EBS volumes using shell script, PowerShell and AWS SSM for various OS.
--	Integrated SAML 2.0 SSO handling using Sustainsys/SAML2 library on CloudSaver web application for Okta, OneLogin and Ping Identity.
+-	Integrated Okta, OneLogin and Ping Identity SAML 2.0 SSO with CloudSaver app using Sustainsys/SAML2 library.

 **Web Application Developer**\
-WorkView, LLC.
-(August 2017 – August 2019)
+WorkView, LLC (July 2017 – August 2019)
 - Developed and released WorkView mobile app for iOS and Android with ASP.NET Web API backend.
--	Generated and scheduled reports in PDF using Tallcomponents TallPDF.NET and in Excel with embedded macro using EPPlus.
+- Generated scheduled reports in PDF (Tallcomponents TallPDF.NET) and in Excel with embedded macro (EPPlus).
--	Added functionality to manage meetings and appointments using Exchange Web Services (EWS).
+- Enabled import of projects and to-dos from Basecamp3 to WorkView.
 - Created Gantt chart of projects and tasks programmatically using DayPilot Gantt.
--	Automated file copying after code compilation/build using MSBuild.
+- Added feature to manage meetings and appointments using Exchange Web Services (EWS).

 ## Education
 **Master of Science in Computer Science**\